-Sir Martin Frobisher Academy ‘Learning Attitudes Values’ of AIM HIGH will be central in encouraging pupils to be responsible for their learning attitudes.
-Throughout the adventures, pupils are given opportunities to reflect on how their learning attitudes are developing in accordance to the AIM HIGH learning values.
-Pupils demonstrating these attitudes are recognised and rewarded within the classroom and the whole school celebration assembly. (see behaviour policy).
+Sir Martin Frobisher Academy’s ethos of ‘Empowering Kind, Creative, Lifelong Learners’ and the ‘5Rs’ (Readiness, Remembering, Resilience, Reflectiveness and Resourcefulness) will be central in encouraging pupils to be responsible for their learning attitudes.
+Throughout their learning, pupils are given opportunities to reflect on how their learning attitudes are developing in accordance to these learning values.
+Pupils demonstrating these attitudes are recognised and rewarded within the classroom and the whole school celebration assembly.

 Sir Martin Frobisher Academy utilises a range of assessment information in order to assess and track pupils’ current progress and cumulative progress across their primary experience.

 - Is purposeful and relevant and ensures that learning is contextualised

 - Inspires and immerses pupils in their learning